cert-manager/website/content/en/docs/configuration/vault.md

 authenticating to vault through use of it's internal role policy system.
 This authentication method requires that the issuer has possession of the `SecretID` secret key, the `RoleID` of the role to assume, and the app role path.
-Firstly, the secret ID key must be stored within a Kuberetes `Secret` that resides in the same namespace as the issuer, or otherwise inside the `Cluster Resource Namespace` in the case of a `ClusterIssuer`.
+Firstly, the secret ID key must be stored within a Kubernetes `Secret` that resides in the same namespace as the issuer, or otherwise inside the `Cluster Resource Namespace` in the case of a `ClusterIssuer`.